 6 Entry into Force

-These degree regulations enter into force on 01/08/2017.
+These degree regulations enter into force on 01/08/2018.
 General principles of legal protection are followed in the application of these degree regulations.
-The Board of Examiners is responsible for their interpretation and principles of application.
+The Examination Board is responsible for their interpretation and principles of application.
 If necessary, the University of Applied Sciences Board will supplement and/or amend these degree regulations.
 Information concerning changes, if any, is available on Diak’s website.